csiro-mlai/dl_hpc_starter_pack/README.md

 ```
 The [PyTorch Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html) will then automatically upload metrics using the [Neptune Logger](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.loggers.neptune.html) to [Neptune.ai](https://neptune.ai/).
 Once logged in to https://neptune.ai/, you will be able to monitor your task.
 See here for information about using the online UI: https://docs.neptune.ai/you-should-know/displaying-metadata.

-# Where are all my outputs?
-In `exp_dir`.
+# Where all the outputs go: `exp_dir`

 ---

-The experiments directory is where all your outputs will be saved.
+The experiments directory is where all your outputs will be saved, including model checkpoints, metric scores.
+This is also where the cluster manager script, as well as where stderr and stdout are saved.

 Note: the trial number also sets the seed number for your experiment.